sudip-13/musicly/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->

+# 🎵 Music Streaming App

+A full-featured music streaming platform where users can upload their own music, listen to tracks uploaded by others, add songs to their favorites, and create custom playlists.
+Built with Nest.js, and PostgreSQL,firebase,next.js for a seamless and scalable experience.

+# Features
+- **Upload Music :-** Share your music with the community.
+-  **Listen to Music :-** Stream songs uploaded by other users.
+-  **Favorites :-** Save your favorite tracks for easy access.
+-  **Playlists :-** Create and manage custom playlists.